 ARC can add captions for:

 Before You Submit a Request

 Before you submit video captioning requests, please check ALL media to be shown for captions.
 Look for these symbols on media packaging:

 What if captions are not available on my course media?

-If no captions are available, please search the sources below, as a captioned video may be available elsewhere:
+If no captions are available on other course media, please search the sources below, as a captioned video may be available elsewhere: